 I wrote up an entire post all about the USS Battleship Missouri that you can read HERE.

 Formerly called the Pacific Aviation Museum, this is a really amazing Hawaii airplane museum.
 It features a lot of WWII aircraft as well as airplanes from the Korean War, Vietnam War, and the Gulf Wars.

-Like Mighty Mo, it’s also housed on Ford Island and you’ll need to the the Pearl Harbor shuttle to get here.
+Like Mighty Mo, it’s also housed on Ford Island, and you’ll need to the Pearl Harbor shuttle to get here.
 But, it’s totally worth it.

 It’s set up in a really cool immersive way so that you naturally want to learn more about the airplanes and their role in WWII.